|

 This really is a ‘handy book’ is every sense of the work – handy, concise and one that I carry with me whenever I’m sailing.
 It covers many topics from navigation, colregs, weather, tides, seamanship.
 Explanations are very well written and well illustrated.
 Less than €10.

-Admiralty 5011 Admiralty 5011
+Admiralty 5011

 This publication from the UK Hydrographic Office contains a reference to all the symbols and information contained on an Admiralty Chart.
 Not the most exciting of reads but nonetheless it is extremely useful to have to hand when doing the shorebased RYA courses and essential to have aboard any yacht that uses Admiralty charts. €15 to €20.

-Noice - Day Skipper for Sail & Power Day Skipper for Sail & Power
+Day Skipper for Sail & Power

 Alison Noice